antler/caribou-docs/resources/outline.md

 .../categories/programming                --->  :category-detail     {:category "programming"}
 ```

-Paths are generated for each route based on the line of paths starting at the
+Paths are generated for each route based on the sequence of paths starting at
-root of the tree leading to that route.
-This makes it easy to define sub-parts
+the root of the tree leading to that route.
+This makes it easy to define
-of your application's routing structure as individual trees and then compose
+sub-parts of your application's routing structure as individual trees and then
-them however you want.
-The following is equivalent to the above routing tree:
+compose them however you want.
+The following is equivalent to the above routing
+tree:

 ```clj
 (def slide-routing